 To sum up, we went through the steps proposed to build a good architecture solution by identifying the business needs and brainstorming the architecture.
 Now that we understand the needs, it's time to build some examples and evaluate the results for your particular situation.

 In the next article, we'll implement the topics we just discussed in a visual regression test project for these two use cases.
 I'd love to hear back from you!
 Let me know if you found this article to be helpful, and feel free to send over any questions you might have.

-QA Engineer, passionate about software quality and making things easier.
-Active member of the quality community in Brazil and a lover of sharing knowledge.
+Renata Andrade is a QA Engineer at Avenue Code.
+She is passionate about software quality and making things easier.
+She's also an active member of the quality community in Brazil and a lover of sharing knowledge.